Mandarhp77/Grocery_Management/README.md

 # Grocery_Management

-Grcery Management System is a 3-tier project which consists the MySQL database connectivity, Flask as a backend server and bootstrap as a front end
+Grocery Management System is a 3-tier project which consists the MySQL database connectivity, Flask as a backend server and bootstrap as a front end

 Structure of Project:-